 Appointment of Counsel

-If the Prosecuting Attorney is requesting that you be sentenced to jail for the violation for which you are charged, or it appears to the Judge that there is a reasonable likelihood that you will be sentenced to jail, the Judge will notify you before accepting a plea of guilty or not guilty.
-If jail is a possible punishment and you are not able to hire an attorney, the Court will appoint an attorney for you.
+If the Prosecuting Attorney is requesting that you be sentenced to jail for the violation for which you are charged, or it appears to the Judge that there is a reasonable likelihood that you will be sentenced to jail, the Judge will notify you before accepting a plea.
+If jail is a possible punishment and you are not able to hire an attorney, the Court may appoint an attorney for you.
 You do not have a constitutional right to have an attorney appointed if jail is not a likely punishment.
+Attorney appointment is subjected to the verification process established by the Missouri Supreme Court.

 An arraignment is your first appearance in Municipal Court.
 When you are given a citation, you are also given a court date and time to appear in Municipal Court.
 When you appear at your arraignment, your name will be called.
 When your name is called, approach the bench.
 The Judge will read the charge(s) that have been filed against you.
 If you do not understand the charge(s), ask the Judge to explain it.
 The Judge will then ask how you plead to the charge(s).